cboin1996/showMeTheMoney/README.md

 Each file plays a crucial role in the parsing of raw bank data, and is considered your apps's brain.

-a. expenses.json
+- expenses.json
   - contains the list of expenses declared
-b.
-Budget.json
+- Budget.json
   - contains monthly budgets with money amounts paired to the expenses from expenses.json
-c. storePairs.json
+- storePairs.json
   - Used as the hub for remember all the variable storenames and relating them to a single storename
   - e.g. amazon transactions show up as amaz\*on, or amaz\*on mkt*pl etc.  These are hard to predict and filter for, so the app asks the user to match these tougher storenames to either an existing one or create a new one.
 This way, if that storename shows up again, the app knows how to handle it, and what epenses go with it.
-d. storesWithExpenses.json
+- storesWithExpenses.json
   - Used to pair the storenames declared by the user to expenses selected from expenses.json

 The 'db' folder contains two sub folders.. one for income and one for expenses.
 Upon import, the raw data is filtered and split into income and expenses, and saved in these respective folders